-(1) The following Terms and Conditions of Business apply to all orders you place through our website, in our online shop or in our BVG apps (hereafter the BVG online shop).
+(1) The following Terms and Conditions of Business apply to all orders you place through our website, in our online ticket shop or on our BVG apps (hereafter the BVG online shop).
 When ordering tickets, the VBB fares scale (“collective fares scale of transport companies in the Berlin-Brandenburg public transport network”) also applies in the latest version published in the Berlin official gazette.
-For subscription tickets, appendix 5 (subscription conditions) of the VBB fares scale is of particular relevance.
+For subscription tickets, appendix 5 of the VBB fares scale (terms and conditions for subscriptions) is of particular relevance.

-The Berliner Verkehrsbetriebe (BVG), a statutory public body, is your partner under this contract.
+The Berliner Verkehrsbetriebe (BVG), a statutory public body, with the involvement of the payment provider LogPay Financial Services GmbH as stipulated in the following provisions, is your partner under this contract.

 (2) Orders can only be accepted by customers aged 7 years and above.

 (3) Customer conditions which contradict or deviate from these are expressly excluded.

 2. Conclusion of contract